yakovypg/NetArgumentParser/Documentation/ParserGenerationUsingAttributes.md

 5. `> 5`: the option value must be greater than 5.
 6. `>= 5`: the option value must be greater than or equal to 5.
 7. `inrange 0 5`: the option value must be within the range from 0 to 5.
-8. `oneof 1 3 6`: the option value must be one of the values: 1, 3 or 6.
+8. `oneof 1 3 6`: the option value must be one of: 1, 3 or 6.
 9. `match ^[A-Z][a-z]*$`: the option value must match the regular expression `^[A-Z][a-z]*$`.
 10. `default`: the option value must be the default for corresponding type.
 11. `null`: the option value must be null.
-12. `nullorempty`: the option value must be null or empty string.
+12. `nullorempty`: the option value must be null or an empty string.
 13. `nullorwhitespace`: the option value must be null, an empty string, or a string consisting only of whitespace characters.
 14. `empty`: the option value must be an empty string.
 15. `directoryexists`: the option value must be a string representing the path to an existing directory.